easyuc/EasyUC/uc-dsl/README.md

 opam install merlin
 ```

-You'll also want to install these Emacs packages, using the Emacs
+You'll also want to install the following Emacs packages, using the Emacs
 package manager, [MELPA](https://melpa.org/#/).
 If you haven't
 already added